 Adapted from Babbo.

-- 1 egg white (reserved from egg above)
+1 large egg white (reserved from egg above)

 In the bowl of a food processor, grind toasted almonds until the consistency of coarse flour.
 Add to a medium bowl with flour, baking powder, and salt.
 Stir to combine and set aside.

 In a large bowl, beat together butter and sugar with an electric mixture until fluffy, about 3 minutes.
 Add egg yolk, orange zest, and vanilla; beat to combine.
 Add dry ingredients to the bowl and beat until it comes together into a dough.
 Divide dough into two equal pieces.
 Form each piece into a 1-inch wide log, cover with plastic wrap, and refrigerate 1 hour.